Electrical & Lighting Engine & Drivetrain Brakes, Suspension, & Steering Body Tire & Wheel Other Parts & Supplies Top Searches

 Embracing E-commerce Technology as a Competitive Advantage

-With the North American economy experiencing record inflation and ongoing pandemic-driven supply chain issues limiting availability of parts for commercial vehicles, fleets and service providers are facing sourcing challenges as well as rising costs.
-At the same time, as fleets face delays in production of new and replacement vehicles they are keeping equipment in service longer than originally planned, further driving up the need for replacement parts.
+With the North American economy experiencing record inflation and ongoing pandemic-driven supply chain issues limiting availability of parts for commercial vehicles, fleets, and service providers are facing sourcing challenges as well as rising costs.
+At the same time, as fleets face delays in production of new and replacement vehicles, they are keeping equipment in service longer than originally planned, further driving up the need for replacement parts.
+Adopting e-commerce strategies tailored to specific industry segments helps fleets address these challenges while maintaining operational efficiency.

 Rising parts costs were detailed recently when the American Trucking Associations’ Technology & Maintenance Council reported during its 2022 annual meeting on its latest quarterly Decisiv/TMC North American Service Event Benchmark Report.